 First Presbyterian Church is a missional church in that we believe it is important to follow Matthew 25:34-35.

 The following ministries are supported directly or indirectly by our congregation.
-Those ministries are Kairos Prison Ministry, Prisoners of Christ, Hope Outreach Ministry for Every-1, Ministry of Outreach to Slavic Tribes, Inc., Len Ministries, DESC, Habijax for Humanity, Feeding Ministry at Sulzbacher Center, Literacy Mission, Medical Mission Jamaica, India for Christ Ministries, First Ministries, Young Life, It’s All About Jesus – Pass It On, and East West Ministries.
+Those ministries are Kairos Prison Ministry, Prisoners of Christ, Hope Outreach Ministry for Every-1, Ministry of Outreach to Slavic Tribes, Inc., Len Ministries, DESC, Habijax for Humanity, Feeding Ministry at Sulzbacher Center, Literacy Mission, R.A.M.
+(Ron Allen Ministries), Medical Mission Jamaica, India for Christ Ministries, First Ministries, Young Life, It’s All About Jesus – Pass It On, and East West Ministries.

 Here are some of the ministries that we support.